domedav/GestureNavigation/README.md

 (Multiple swipe gestures)
 - Swipe up then hold until the bar changes color, then swipe up again: to quickly access the camera 📷
+- Swipe up then hold until the bar changes color, then swupe up from the bottom then down without letting go: for quick split screen 🗡

 ---
 ### 1.0.0